panubo/docker-sshd/README.md

 Please note that all components of the pathname in the ChrootDirectory directive must be root-owned directories that are not writable by any other user or group (see man 5 sshd_config).

+## Custom Scripts

+Executable shell scripts and binaries can be mounted or copied  to `/etc/entrypoint.d` inside the container.
+These scripts will be run when the container is launched but before sshd is started.
+A common use case is to adjust the ownership and permissions of files (for example, public SSH keys) so that sshd will read them.

 ## Usage Example

 ```